 - Rehearsing until they feel a pitter patter of pride in their chest when they practice their responses to the most common questions.

 Often times growth mindset candidates also beat their chests like Tarzan when departing from their final practice.
-Because they feel that good.
+Because they know they're even stronger after the interview, whether or not the offer comes through.

 3. Missing Credentials: Growth mindset candidates fill missing credential gaps standing between them and their goals